 When it comes to a fitness tracker-cum-smartwatch, any curated list would be incomplete without one or two products by fitbit.
 People with thick wrists looking for a wearable to help them maintain their fitness goals would find the best match in Fitbit Versa 3.

 There is a problem though.
-The watch is suitable for only a large wrist (7-9inch)and not the extra large type.
-(10-11-inch) Not that it won’t sit tight on the wrist but the fact that it would appear too small and a unmatching combination.
+The watch is suitable for only a large wrist (7-9inch)and not the extra-large type.
+(10-11-inch) Not that it won’t sit tight on the wrist but the fact that it would appear too small and an unmatching combination.
 Also, you will have a hard time finding the right strap size.
 The maximum strap size it comes with is 8.7-inch.